kbaseapps/kb_MaSuRCA/README.md

     Second, run the 'masurca' script which will generate from the configuration file a shell script 'assemble.sh', which is the main driver of the assembly.

+    (Once you’ve created a configuration file, use the ‘masurca' script from the MaSuRCA bin directory to generate the 'assemble.sh' shell script that executes the assembly:
+        $ /install_path/ MaSuRCA-X.X.X/bin/masurca config.txt)

-    Finally, run the script 'assemble.sh' to assemble the data.
+    Finally, execute the script 'assemble.sh' to assemble the data.

 For more help on how to modify, register and deploy the example to KBase, see the [KBase SDK documentation](https://github.com/kbase/kb_sdk).